AngelBou/MarvelChars/README.md

 - Each test can Mock network errors from services or fake json responses (some json files included)
 - Each test can choose the initial scene (one of the two).
 In a future development it can be used to test serveral use cases (flows) that require a different start scene.

+#### Note for UI Testing
+I included a folder that will make as the server to call for characters.
+Limited to 14 in order to test UI Testing with a test server.

+An easy way of testing this is running in a terminal, in marvelServerMock folder this command.
+This will run a very small http server.
+As python 2.7 is included in MacOs, no need to install anything.

+$ python -m SimpleHTTPServer

 ### Notes
 - No frameworks needed.